Skip to Main Content

 Even with Risk Rating 2.0, rates cannot increase by more than 18 percent per year.
 The NFIP also continues to use FEMA’s flood map data to create catastrophe models and determine appropriate rates.

 Private insurers may take different factors into consideration or weigh criteria differently.
-To obtain the most accurate estimates for flood insurance premiums, experts recommend requesting a quote from a flood insurance provider or speaking with a licensed insurance agent in your area.
+To obtain the most accurate estimates for flood insurance premiums, experts recommend requesting a quote from a flood insurance provider or speaking with a licensed flood insurance agent in your area.

 When to purchase flood insurance